iDash3/tinywebserver/README.md

 - - - - - - - -

 #### ordered by recency

+- lived in rural Japan for some time. fell in love with Japanese culture, decided to speed run the language

+- got into the Mexican legal system bc of a tragic event, saw how terribly inneficient it was and created a solution. it's simple but it solves a huge problem. [currently being used by 3 law firms in Mexico]

 - backpacked China. picked up hints from the language (no noun declension, no tense/subject conjugation!!). [small collaboration with a linguistics prof]

-- running Zepheon, a consulting agency that I started in SF.
-Began with ML but now do everything (can't fully disclose but: Generative AI Studio for an Architecture Firm, Distributed Analytics Mesh Platform for a lab in LA, Neural Knowledge Synthesis Engine for a legaltech startup)
+- running Zepheon, a consulting agency started in SF.
+Began with ML but now do everything (portafolio: Generative AI Studio for a Chinese Architecture Firm, Distributed Analytics Platform for a lab in LA, Neural Knowledge Synthesis for a legaltech startup)

 - mexico's biggest hackathon [idea](https://x.com/isaacbautistas/status/1789916104178946466) [[in progress](https://x.com/isaacbautistas/status/1791195744432796007)]